Acoustic Sounds UHQR

 Talking Heads - The CBS/Columbia Demos: Rhino’s Talking Heads archival campaign continues with the demo sessions recorded by the original trio lineup (Byrne, Weymouth, Frantz) for CBS/Columbia in 1975.
 Cut across two LPs at 45rpm by Joe Nino-Hernes at Sterling Sound, 7000 copies will be available in the US.

 Miles Davis - The New Sounds: 2026 is the centennial of Miles Davis’ birth, and the 75th anniversary of 1951’s The New Sounds, his debut 10” LP as leader for Prestige.
-Craft Recordings will reissue The New Sounds in its original 10” format, cut by Kevin Gray from the original mono tapes and packaged in a Stoughton tip-on jacket.
+Craft Recordings will reissue The New Sounds in its original 10” format, cut by Jeff Powell from the original mono tapes and packaged in a Stoughton tip-on jacket (original press materials said it was cut by Kevin Gray; that has since been corrected on most outlets).
 Limited to 2000 copies.

 David Bowie - Hallo Spaceboy EP and Excerpts from ‘Outside’: As expected, Parlophone presents more Bowie RSD product, this year for a belated 30th anniversary commemoration of 1995’s 1:Outside.
 The neon pink 12” Hallo Spaceboy EP features six remixes of the titular song: two by Pet Shop Boys, three by Dave Ball and Ingo Vauk, and a previously unreleased Tim Simenon remix.
 This is the first time all of these mixes have been on vinyl in one place.
 There’s also a clear vinyl reissue of Excerpts from ‘Outside’, the condensed single LP version of the album, cut half-speed at AIR Mastering from the 2021 remasters approved by Brian Eno.
 However, be warned that the 2021 vinyl remaster of the full 1:Outside album sounds worse than the original CD: stuffier, less present, and lacking dimensionality.